ietf-wg-cellar/matroska-specification/codec/av1.md

 The Encryption scheme is similar to the one used for WebM, using the `ContentEncryption` field and extra `ContentEncAESSettings` and `AESSettingsCipherMode`.
 Only the Subsample encryption mode SHOULD be used when encryption is needed.

+Protected `Blocks` MUST be exactly spanned by one or more contiguous subsamples.

+* An OBU MAY be spanned by one or more subsamples, especially when it has multiple ranges of protected data.
+However writers SHOULD reduce the number of subsamples as possible.
+This can be achieved by using a subsample that spans multiple consecutive unprotected OBUs as well as the first unprotected and protected parts of the following protected OBU, if such protected OBU exists.

+* A large subsample that is larger than the maximum size of a single subsample (stored on 32 bits integer) MAY be spanned over multiple subsamples separated by a zero-size subsample, since the subsamples alternate protected/unprotected subsamples.

 Within a protected `Block`, the following constraints apply to all the OBUs it contains:

 * All __[obu_header]__ structures and associated __[obu_size]__ fields MUST not be encrypted.